okonet/metalsmith-remote-json-to-files/README.md

 ## Example

-Generate static pages from GitHub releases for this project.
+Generate static pages from GitHub [releases](https://github .com/okonet/metalsmith-remote-json-to-files/releases) of this project.

 ### Using `metalsmith.json`